 Once you’ve chosen a lender, you’ll fill out an application for a private student loan.
 Here’s a breakdown of the steps you might take:

-- Time your applications.
-You can limit the impact to your credit scores by submitting your loan applications within a short time frame, usually 14 to 45 days.
+1. Time your applications.
+You can limit the impact on your credit scores by submitting your loan applications within a short time frame, usually 14 to 45 days.
 That’s because credit agencies usually count several applications for the same type of loan as one hard inquiry.
-It’s also a good idea to apply for the student loan at least two months before tuition is due.
+It’s also a good idea to apply for a student loan at least two months before tuition is due.

-- Find a co-signer.
+2. Find a co-signer.
 You might need a co-signer if you have a limited credit history, a low credit score or a low income.
-A good co-signer might be a trusted relative or friend who has the credit history to qualify and the income to handle payments if necessary.
+A good co-signer might be a trusted relative or friend with the credit history to qualify and the income to handle payments if necessary.

-- Gather your documentation.
+3. Gather your documentation.
 Before filling out the application, organize your documents to make the process easier.
-The lender may ask for recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement and more.
+The lender may ask for documentation like recent pay stubs, a W-2, bank account statements, a copy of your latest lease agreement and an academic transcript.

-- Approval and disbursement.
+5. Approval and disbursement.
 If you apply online, you may receive the lender’s decision within minutes.
 The process slows down if the lender needs supporting documents or it has questions.
 Once you’re approved, review the loan terms and loan documents carefully before signing.
 The lender will then contact your school to verify your details, confirm your cost of attendance and schedule the disbursement.
 In most cases, funds will go directly to your school to cover tuition and fees, with any remaining funds reimbursed to you.